 Check it out: Yarriambiack Silo Art Trail

-3. Customers share their local knowledge
+Allow community to share their local knowledge

 GIS can be complex data, but for customer experience and engagement the information needs to be simplified.
 And what better way to do this than to let customers share the local information they care about in their own words.